eireksten/jspatterns/README.md

 #### Styling

 What is an app without proper styling?
 Modify your `css/style.css` file to your own preferences.
-You could for instance try achieving the following things.

-- Left-align the notelist
-- Remove bullets from the notelist
-- Highlight the currently selected note
-- Highlight notes on mouseover
+An example of a shortcoming in the current design is that the selected note isn't highlighted in the list.

 #### Deleting notes